nwheels-io/NWheels/README.md

 #### NWheels is Open Source Software

-We believe that source sharing and collaboration, driven by enthusiasm for quality and for professionalism, have much better chances of delivering working and (re)usable software, rather than isolated teams driven by sales plans of profit-oriented organizations.
+We believe that source sharing and collaboration, driven by enthusiasm for quality and for professionalism, have much better chances of delivering working and (re)usable software, rather than isolated development driven by sales plan of a profit-oriented organization.

-## Current Status

-NWheels has not yet delivered its platform for general availability.
-By now, a proof-of-concept version was incubated, named **milestone Afra**.
-It is stable and serves a basis for two proprietary real-world applications.

-#### September 2016

-- **Milestone Afra - completed** - a proof-of-concept version was developed, and two proprietary real-world applications were built on top of it.
-This allowed validation of architectural concepts.
-This version of the platform was mostly one-person project, with 2 more developers involved in development of the applications.

-#### Next Step

-- **Milestone Boda** - starting with **fresh new codebase** and switching to **community-driven phase**.
-It will be based on the lessons learned from milestone Afra, on well documented architecture and feature designs, and on contributions from community.

-## Highlights
+## Feature Highlights

 NWheels is aimed to exhibit the following characteristics:

 #### A-to-Z response to common demand
   - one framework that covers all application layers and tiers: projects are not left to sweat over gluing multiple 3rd-party building blocks together
-    - that is not to say a monolith, which tries to solve every problem: NWheels is a consistent interface for pluggable modules, where each module does best at its area of responsibility.
   - ready answers to common requirements and concerns, ranging from basic features like authorization, to advanced scenarios like elastic scalability
   - built-in support for DevOps procedures, automation of clouds, and easy integration with application lifecycle management